sandialabs/pycheron/README.md

 Developed by Kale Aur (kaaur@sandia.gov), Jessica Bobeck (jbobeck@sandia.gov), Anthony Alberti (aalber@sandia.gov), and Phillip Kay (prkay@sandia.gov)

-For an overview of Pycheron, its features, basic workflow, and an example application using a synthetic QC dataset, please refer to the following paper: Aur, K.A., Bobeck, J., Alberti, A., Kay, P. (2021) Pycheron: A Python-based seismic quality control software package.
-Seismological Research Letters, Volume XX, Number XX.
+For an overview of Pycheron, its features, basic workflow, and an example application using a synthetic QC dataset, please refer to the following paper:

+* **Aur, K.A., Bobeck, J., Alberti, A., Kay, P. (2021).
+Pycheron: A Python-based seismic quality control software package.
+Seismological Research Letters. https://doi.org/10.1785/0220200418**

 Python library for seismic data quality control originally ported from IRIS's IRISMustangMetrics, IRISSeismic, and seismicRoll R packages: